Good Food Funding Guide

 Farmers Market Promotion Program (FMPP) Local Food Funds programs that increase domestic consumption of, and access to, locally and regionally produced agricultural products, and to develop new market opportunities for farm and ranch operations serving local markets. $100,000- $500,000 Apply in May for September funds.
 25% match required

-Local Foods, Local Places Food System Planning Assistance program helps cities and towns across the country engage with stakeholders to develop local food systems, preserve open space and farmland, revitalize Main Streets and downtowns, boost economic opportunities for farmers and businesses, and improve access to local and healthy foods No 2023 call.
-Check back for 2024.
+Local Foods, Local Places Food System Planning Assistance program helps cities and towns across the country engage with stakeholders to develop local food systems, preserve open space and farmland, revitalize Main Streets and downtowns, boost economic opportunities for farmers and businesses, and improve access to local and healthy foods Check back for 2025.

 Local Food Promotion Program (Implementation Grants) Local Food Implementation Grants are used to establish a new local and regional food business enterprise, or to improve or expand an existing local or regional food business enterprise $100,000- $750,000 Apply in May for September funds.
 25% match required